 - The Summer Session for Visiting College Students is a five-week program in Putney.
 There is both a credit and non-credit track.
 Admission is available to students who have completed one or more semesters of college.

-- Summer Credit Program offers Landmark College students, as well as visiting college students, the opportunity to earn college credits during two 5-week intensive sessions.
+- The Summer Credit Program offers Landmark College students, as well as visiting college students, the opportunity to earn college credits during two 5-week intensive sessions.

 - Study Abroad gives students the option to earn credits while applying academic skills in a new culture.